ndlarsen/ndlarsen.github.io/_drafts/2019-10-06-building-a-full-stack-web-application-part-3-rest-api-via-play-and-scala.md

   }
 ```

-### doInsert(user: User)
-The helper methos will build our selctor and modifier for the update.
-The update is also passed `upsert = true` to ensure the document is created if no existing match is found.
+The helper method will build our selctor and modifier for the update.
+The update is also passed `upsert = true` to ensure the document is created if no existing match is found and `multi = false` in order to only update a single document.
 ```scala
   private def doInsert(user: User) = collection.map {
     val selector = Json.obj("email" -> user.email)